usnistgov/5gdeploy/docs/tgcs.md

 The text outputs of each iperf2 container are saved in `~/compose/20230601/PREFIX` directory.
 You should not use the `--output` flag.
-The script shows a brief summary of iperf2 results, but it cannot handle bidirectional traffic.
+The script shows a brief summary of iperf2 results, but it requires interval reports to be enabled (`-i` flag) and cannot handle bidirectional traffic.

 ### One-way Latency (trip-times)